Personal Data Processing

 You (and your parents, if you are under 18) give automatic consent to the above processing of your personal date upon admission to Birkerød Gymnasium.

-Pictures of you in the school's printed publications cannot be removed once these are available.
-As a student at the school, you are part of school life, which is also depicted in printed material.
-This is why you may appear in the images used.
-If your place in such a picture is prominent, you will be asked before publication whether you agree to be included in it.
+Images of you in the school’s printed publications cannot be removed once the publications have been produced.
+As a student at the school, you are part of school life, and this life is also portrayed in printed publications.
+Therefore, it may occur that you appear in the image material used.
+If you are prominently featured in such an image, you will be asked before publication whether you consent to being included in the publication.

 Transfer to third parties